 What Do Koalas Eat?
 Koalas are iconic marsupials spotting black oval noses and round ears.
 They are native to Australia, where they are only found worldwide.
 Koalas spend most of their time sleeping and waking time eating.

 These Australia’s iconic symbols are herbivores.
-Their primary diet constitutes mainly of the eucalyptus leaves and occasionally leaves from related tree species.
+Their primary diet consists mainly of the eucalyptus leaves and occasionally leaves from related tree types.

 Table of Contents